 On a trip to the grocery store, I spotted a loaf of brioche bread.
 Real brioche bread from France.
-It’s not every day that I can buy a loaf of bread from France, so I had to get a some.
-And because it is that time of year, I picked up a bottle of smooth, creamy custard from the dairy section.
+It’s not every day that I can buy a loaf of bread from France, so I had to get some.
+And because it was that time of year, I picked up a bottle of smooth, creamy custard from the dairy section.
 I put two + two together and decided to up the ante on a family favorite, French toast.
 So, in this case, I am calling it Brioche French Toast.

 I learned how to make French toast years ago by watching my father.
 (While my mom is a great cook, breakfast was never her thing.)
 My dad kept it simple, which is one of the things that I really like about making French toast.
 There is no need to make it fussy or complicated, even when making it as Brioche French Toast.

 Brioche is not what we typically think of as French bread, though France is where it originated.
 Brioche has a high egg and butter content, which gives it a rich and tender crumb.
-Because of this, it does not need to soak long in the custard mixture.
+Because of this, it does not need to soak for long in the custard mixture.

 French Toast Tips